Robotics Club

 DISCOVER (Grades K-1):

 Young children learn by doing.
-They will playfully discover STEM concepts by using Duplos (the big Lego blocks) and Lego Education STEM kits to create sequences and learn design processes with NO coding component and without requiring screen time.
-This level uses the Lego STEM Park set, the Discover Set and the BricQ Motion Essential.
-It helps students with critical thinking, problem solving and fine motor skill development.
+They will playfully discover STEM concepts by using Lego Education STEAM kits to create sequences and learn design processes with NO coding component and without requiring screen time.
+This level uses the Lego STEAM Park set, the Discover Set and the BricQ Motion Essential.
+It helps students with critical thinking, problem-solving and fine motor skill development.

 EXPLORE (Grades 2-3):